JorgeSan88/Image_Set_Preparation/README.md

 ```

 Next, the type of image that will be formed with the samples for the training of the CNN network is selected, of which there are four options:
-1. Feature Image .- where the height of the image is the acquisition channels and the width are the features selected in the previous step.
+1. Feature Image, where the Image height is the number of acquisition channels, and the Image's width is the number of extracted features.
-2. MixChannel Image .- where the height of the image is the channels rearranged so that each channel is adjacent to all the others at some point, and the width is the selected features.
+2. MixChannel Image, where the Image height is the number of channels rearranged with the algorithm of the previous section (SIS), and the Image's width is the number of extracted features.
-3. MixFeature Image .- where the height of the image is the acquisition channels and the width are the features rearranged so that each one is adjacent to all the others at some point.
+3. MixFeature Image, where the Image height is the number of acquisition channels, and the Image's width is the number of features rearranged with the algorithm of the previous section (SIS2).
-4. MixImage .- where the height of the image is the rearranged channels and the width is the rearranged features.
+4. MixImage, where the Image height is the number of channels rearranged with the algorithm of the previous section (SIS), and the Image's width is the number of features rearranged with the algorithm of the previous section (SIS2).

 ```matlab
 image_type = 1;                     %Image type: